 Camp Chef Woodwind with Sear Station

-The biggest limitation of pellet grills, particularly in the lower price range is that they simply can't get hot enough to do serious grilling.
+The biggest limitation of pellet grills, particularly in the lower price range is that they simply can't get hot enough to do some serious grilling.
 The people at Camp Chef have chosen to throw out all ideas of trying to make the grill hotter and have fitted this unit with a gas powered sear burner on the side.
 Basically, this is a full sized pellet grill with a small gas grill mounted on the side.
 Generally, I don't like these types of configurations, but if you are serious about barbecue and grilling you are already thinking reverse sear, which is really what this grill is designed for.
 You can slow smoke foods on the pellet side and then finish them, hot and fast over the sear burner.
 There is no need to wait for the pellet cooker to reach a higher temperature (which it probably can't).
 As a compromise to an age-old problem, this is a clever solution.

 Pit Boss 700SC